 Note: For animals that are part of menageries, see also rules below for menageries.
 Pot-bellied and miniature pigs fall under rules for swine.
 Dog hybrids, domestic cat hybrids, or exotic small cat species such as servals fall under rules for Exotic small animals.
 Native wild animals and birds, including raptors, and captive wild animals such as raccoons, opossums, and skunks fall under rules for wild animals.

-Dogs from within Wisconsin that are 5 months or older need proof of current rabies vaccination.
+Dogs from within Wisconsin (Ref. s.95.21, Wis.
+Stats.) that are 5 months or older need proof of current rabies vaccination.^f

 Cats and other household pets from within Wisconsin have no requirements.